Hot yoga

 Hot yoga is a form of yoga as exercise performed under hot and humid conditions, resulting in considerable sweating.
 Some hot yoga practices seek to replicate the heat and humidity of India, where yoga originated.
 Bikram Choudhury has suggested that the heated environment of Bikram Yoga helps to prepare the body for movement and to "remove impurities".

 Styles

 The first style described as hot yoga is that of Bikram Choudhury, who claimed to have devised it from traditional hatha yoga techniques, but then increased the temperature of the studios while in Japan to represent the heat of India.
 Bikram Yoga resulted, and became popular in the early 1970s after Choudhury moved to the United States.
-The style incorporates 24 asanas and 2 breathing exercises along with a room heated to 105 F. Each class is 90 minutes long and has a fixed sequence of movements.
+The style incorporates 26 asanas and 2 breathing exercises along with a room heated to 105 F. Each class is 90 minutes long and has a fixed sequence of movements.
 The class ends with a two-minute shavasana (corpse pose).
 Bikram Yoga differs markedly from other hot yoga styles, as shown in the table.
+Bikram yoga classes are generally consistent in terms of the same class and temperature, regardless of the teacher or location.
+In hot yoga, the teacher creates their own routines, patterns, and movements for the class.
+The temperature will also vary by class depending on the number of bodies in the room and the selected temperature.
+In hot yoga, classes typically are shorter than Bikram classes and incorporate quick flow movements between poses.